 Note: Anyone who has high blood pressure or has heart disease in their family should avoid Dianabol.

-Dianabol is estrogenic due to the aromatase enzyme being present, thus it has the potential to cause gynecomastia.
+Dianabol is estrogenic due to the aromatase enzyme being present; thus, it has the potential to cause gynecomastia (4).

-Swollen nipples are often reversible and thus disappear post-cycle; once hormones regulate back to normal (and estrogen levels drop).
+In our experience, swollen nipples are often reversible and thus disappear post-cycle once hormones regulate back to normal (and estrogen levels drop).

-However, breast tissue expansion in moderate/aggressive cases may only be corrected with surgery.
+However, breast tissue expansion in moderate or aggressive cases may only be corrected with surgery.

 To prevent gynecomastia, an aromatase inhibitor (AI) or selective estrogen receptor modulator (SERM) may be taken.
-An aromatase inhibitor blocks the conversion of testosterone into estrogen; however, this can also exacerbate cholesterol levels; as estrogen increases good (HDL) cholesterol.
-Thus, blood pressure may worsen using an AI.
+An aromatase inhibitor blocks the conversion of testosterone into estrogen; however, this can also exacerbate cholesterol levels, as estrogen increases good (HDL) cholesterol.
+Thus, blood pressure may worsen using an AI (5).

 Alternatively, a SERM can prevent gynecomastia by blocking estrogen-like effects at a receptor level, thus not affecting the conversion of testosterone into estrogen (and keeping healthier cholesterol ratios).

-Two popular SERMs used by bodybuilders are Nolvadex and Clomid.
-These may be utilized if nipples begin to swell, effectively preventing aggressive breast tissue formation.
+Two popular SERMs we utilize are Nolvadex and Clomid.
+These may be taken if nipples begin to swell, effectively preventing aggressive breast tissue formation.

 Legal Dianabol Alternative

-This causes a smooth, soft and less defined look to the muscles, hence how Dianabol is referred to as an off-season bulking steroid.
+This causes a smooth, soft, and less defined look to the muscles, hence why Dianabol is referred to as an off-season bulking steroid.
 It can also cause a person’s midsection to increase due to bloating, which may also be visible in the face.

-If a person wants to reduce water retention on Dianabol, a diuretic may be used, such as Furosemide.
-This will enhance aesthetics, at the expense of less full muscles and a small decrease in strength.
-Diuretics may also improve blood pressure, due to the blood becoming less viscous and thus easier to circulate.
+If a person wants to reduce water retention on Dianabol, a diuretic may be used, such as furosemide (6).
+We find this improves overall body composition, albeit at the expense of less full muscles and a small decrease in strength.
+Such a diuretic also improves blood pressure, in our experience, due to the blood becoming less viscous and thus easier to circulate.

-Generally, if a person wants to avoid water retention whilst building muscle, they may be more suited to cycling: Trenbolone, Superdrol or Winstrol — rather than trying to treat water-related Dianabol side effects.
+Generally, if a person wants to avoid water retention while building muscle, they may be better suited to cycling Trenbolone, Superdrol or Winstrol, rather than trying to treat water-related Dianabol side effects.

 As with other oral steroids, Dianabol is c-17 alpha-alkylated and thus hepatotoxic.
-Dianabol will cause AST/ALT liver enzymes to shoot up, marking significant liver stress until cycle cessation.
+In our LFTs, we see Dianabol causing AST/ALT liver enzymes to shoot up, marking significant liver stress until cycle cessation.

-All anabolic steroids are forms of exogenous testosterone, which cause a shut down of endogenous testosterone — due to damage to the HPTA axis.
+All anabolic steroids are forms of exogenous testosterone, which cause a shutdown of endogenous testosterone due to damage to the HPTA.